Lokicoule/facthub/docs/howto/monorepo/README.md

   - very configurable
 - cons
   - little harder to configure
-- Conclusion : best choice
+- Conclusion : best choice but too much handy for our needs.

+## Conclusion

+We will use nest monorepo workspace tools.